darktasevski/CompSci/Math/ratios_rates_percentages.md

 > The numbers or measurements being compared are called the terms of the ratio.

 A _ratio_ is a comparison of two quantities.
-For example, you might use a ratio to compare the number of students who have cell phones to the number of students who don’t have cell phones.
+For example, you might use a ratio to compare the number of students who have cell phones to the number of students who don't have cell phones.
 A ratio can be written in a few different ways, for example, the ratio 3 to 2 can be written as:

 -   $3:2$
 -   $\frac{3}{2}$